Friday, 14 June 2024

-Finally a few days in London and a respite from the Infernal City, and a trip north to Peterborough and Stamford.
+Finally, a few days in London, a respite from the Infernal City, and a trip north to Peterborough and Stamford.
 An opportunity to complete by series of posts on the cathedral at Peterborough with a look at the interior.
 It was, as you can see, a bit of a drab day.
 Hardly June weather at all.

-The cathedral does, however, contain to interesting pieces of early sculpture.
-Firstly is the enigmatic Hedda Stone - Anglo-Saxon of disputed date.
-There is a stone relief in the south transept long thought to be Anglo-Saxon in origin but is more likely to be Roman.
-It depicts two deities, rather than, as previously thought, two abbots.
-Dancing.
+The cathedral does, however, contain two interesting pieces of early sculpture.
+Firstly, is the enigmatic Hedda Stone - Anglo-Saxon of disputed date.
+It is now thought, for instance, that the stone was originally quarried during the Roman period.
+It stood outside, s of the cathedral, until the early 18th century when it was moved into the cathedral library.
+Traditionally believed to have been used to mark the mass grave of Abbot Hedda and the monks martyred by the Vikings.
+It is currently in the apse behind the High Altar.
+There is also a stone relief in the south transept long thought to be Anglo-Saxon in origin but is more likely to be Roman.
+It depicts two deities, rather than, as previously thought, two abbots, dancing.
+Both pieces contain figures standing under an arcade.

 No comments: